Psalms For Life

 Thirst

-When unfairly targeted or excluded, we can easily slip into depression, which makes it painful to remember all we’ve lost.
-The way out is in clinging to the truth that our God hasn’t abandoned us.
+Unfairly targeted or excluded, we can easily slip into depression, which makes it painful to remember all we’ve lost.
+The way out is in earnestly seeking the God who hasn’t abandoned us.

 A descendants of Korah psalm.